cxong/cdogs-sdl/_posts/2021-11-23-cybercafe-of-broken-dreams.markdown

 ![Final level](https://raw.githubusercontent.com/cxong/cdogs-sdl/gh-pages/_posts/concept_new_ogre_rampage_th.jpg)
 </a>

 Alas that's the end of the story.
 C-Dogs SDL was certainly fun to work on but it is mostly an enhancement, with no sequels on the horizon.
 A lot of time has passed since these ideas, many of them were tried by other games, some quite successfully.
 I'd still like to see some of the unused ideas tried, perhaps in a future game I make.
 For example the idea of revisiting a level but played from a different perspective still seems cool.
-For example, Starcraft 2 has a [reversed campaign mod](https://youtu.be/iz_Tu3eq2Kc) which looks fun as heck.
+Starcraft 2 has a [reversed campaign mod](https://youtu.be/iz_Tu3eq2Kc) which looks fun as heck.
 Perhaps it's not something practical for a large [set-piece-design-driven](http://thegamedesignforum.com/features/GDH_4.html) organisation with siloed teams, to make a single level play well in different ways, but for a small team it can still be a [neat way to reuse levels](https://gamedev.stackexchange.com/q/83893/26250).

 Anyway that's enough from me.
 C-Dogs SDL isn't quite dead - there's a small update coming up soon 😉 - but you can also follow me on my future game dev adventures on [my blog](http://cxong.github.io) or [itch.io](https://congusbongus.itch.io).
 Happy gaming as always! 🎉

-*[MC]: Main Character
+\*[MC]: Main Character